Battle of Porton Plantation: Preliminary moves

 Following the fighting on Tsimba Ridge, the 31st/51st was relieved by the 26th Infantry Battalion, and the Australians continued to advance north towards Soraken.
 Over the course of several months, the 26th advanced on several axes: from Downs' Ridge they crossed the Nagam River, while on the coast another element advanced through Lalum to the Compton River.
 Between these two forces, another linked up with those that had crossed the Nagam, and proceeded north over the Compton towards Soraken Plantation.
 Elsewhere, barges were used to land forces on the Soraken Peninsula in several locations to dislocate the Japanese forces there and sever their lines of communication, while other landings took place on Saposa Island and Torokori Island.
 In April, the 26th was relieved by the 55th/53rd Infantry Battalion which advanced north to Ratsua, from where the Australians planned to move along the Bonis Peninsula.
 By late May, however, casualties amongst the 55th/53rd meant that they had to be withdrawn from the line, and the 26th Infantry Battalion was moved back up to replace them, along with the 31st/51st.
-At the start of June the Australians were stretched out across a 5 mi line between Ratsua to Ruri Bay.
+At the start of June the Australians were stretched out across a 8 km line between Ratsua to Ruri Bay.